newrelic/helm-charts/charts/mysql-otel/README.md

   `host_metrics` receiver and split host/db/traces pipelines — that only
   makes sense for a collector running directly on the MySQL host's own OS.
   This chart implements only the standalone "Standard configuration" shape.
-- Auto-select an Amazon RDS CA bundle for you. `tls.caFile` is a plain value you supply — a chart-hardcoded default risks going stale as Amazon rotates CA bundles.
+- Auto-select an Amazon RDS CA bundle for you. `additionalReceiverConfig.tls.ca_file` is a plain value you supply — a chart-hardcoded default risks going stale as Amazon rotates CA bundles.

 ## Choosing the topology